RAEmoLLM: Retrieval Augmented LLMs for Cross-Domain Misinformation Detection Using In-Context Learning Based on Emotional Information: Introduction

 In-context learning (ICL) needs only task instructions and few-shot examples (input-label pairs), eliminating fine-tuning on specific task labels \cite{dong2022survey3}.
 A few studies have used ICL to address cross-domain problems \cite{long2023adapt5,wu2024domain4}.
 To the best of our knowledge, there is currently no application of ICL for cross-domain misinformation detection based on affective information retrieval.

 To address these issues, we propose the first retrieval augmented (RAG) LLMs framework based on emotional information (RAEmoLLM), to address cross-domain misinformation detection using in-context learning based on affective information.
-RAEmoLLM contains three modules: (1) In the \textit{index construction} module, we apply EmoLLaMA-chat-7B \cite{liu2024emollms} to encode all domain corpora, obtaining implicit embeddings to construct the retrieval database as well as explicit affective labels.
+RAEmoLLM contains three modules: (1) In the \textit{index construction} module, we apply EmoLLaMA-chat-7B \cite{liu2024emollms} to encode all domain corpora, obtaining implicit affective embeddings to construct the retrieval database as well as explicit affective labels.
 We also conduct a comprehensive affective analysis to demonstrate the effectiveness of affective information for discriminating between true and misinformation.
 (2) The \textit{retrieval} module recommends the top K affect-related examples (text-label pairs) from the source domain corpus according to the target domain content, obtained from the retrieval database.
 (3) These examples are utilized as the few-shot demonstrations in the \textit{inference} module, which is driven by a prompt template to guide the LLM to verify the target content for misinformation.
 The template helps combine implicit and explicit affective information.
+This framework effectively enhances the capabilities of LLMs in multiple cross-domain misinformation detection tasks through leveraging affective information, without the need for fine-tuning.

 In this work, we make three main contributions: \begin{itemize} \item We conduct affective analysis on different kinds of misinformation datasets and construct the retrieval database according to the implicit affective information for misinformation datasets. \item We propose RAEmoLLM, the first framework for cross-domain misinformation detection using ICL based on affective information, which does not require fine-tuning.
-Experimental results show that RAEmoLLM outperforms the zero-shot methods and the few-shot methods without using affective information. \item We evaluate RAEmoLLM on a variety of misinformation benchmarks, including fake news, rumors, and conspiracy theory datasets.
-Results show that RAEmoLLM achieves significant improvements compared to the zero-shot method on three datasets, with the highest increases of 20.69\%, 23.94\%, and 39.11\% respectively, which illustrate the effectiveness of RAEmoLLM framework.
+Experimental results show that RAEmoLLM outperforms the zero-shot method and other few-shot methods. \item We evaluate RAEmoLLM on a variety of misinformation benchmarks, including fake news, rumours, and conspiracy theory datasets.
+Results show that RAEmoLLM achieves significant improvements compared to the other few-shot methods on three datasets, with the highest increases of 15.64\%, 31.18\%, and 15.73\% respectively, which illustrate the effectiveness of RAEmoLLM framework. \end{itemize}